-There are about a billion possible symptoms of depression.
+There are about a billion possible symptoms of depression and anxiety.

 What does it feel like for you?
 Does it feel like a darkness creeping over you?
 Or a deep pit you can never crawl out of?